 Though the combination has been replicated in thousands of greasy spoons, Curtz sets his burger apart with its proportions.
 Instead of relish or small pickle coins, Curtz cuts his own long, oblique slices of snappy dills, which double as the burger's crunch and acid.
 Rather than wilt under thick coats of cheese, the burger glimmers with a thin veneer of sharp cheddar, the lot excellent with a mug of icy Bitburger Pilsner ($5.50).

-As you leave, take advantage of Standard's latest backward-looking coup: On weekends, the restaurant serves grab-and-go doughnuts, frying cinnamon-sugar rounds ($1) to order for diners or passersby.
+As you leave, take advantage of Garden District's latest backward-looking coup: On weekends, the restaurant serves grab-and-go doughnuts, frying cinnamon-sugar rounds ($1) to order for diners or passersby.